-If you’re building a niche blog or website, you might want to check out the EasyAzon 4 plugin for WordPress.
+If you’re building a niche blog or website that will mostly promote products from Amazon, you might also want to check out the EasyAzon 4 plugin for WordPress.

 You can also check out my full in-depth review of EasyAzon here.

-Vlogging or using video is a powerful way to showcase, review and mention Amazon products.
+Vlogging, or using video is a powerful way to showcase, review, mention and promote Amazon products.

 Did you know that 87% of marketers use video content?
 Source.

 The visibility that videos get is phenomenal.
-Think about it, content consumers can consume video content anytime, whether it’s on your YouTube channel or Facebook page.
+Think about it, content consumers are able to consume video content at anytime, whether it’s on your YouTube channel, Facebook page, or your blog.

-Consider creating detailed video tutorials and reviews of products and books on Amazon to embed into your blog posts.
+You should definitely consider creating some in-depth video tutorials and reviews of products and books on Amazon to embed into your blog posts.

 Best of luck.